 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch on Facebook, Google+, Pinterest, and Instagram for all the latest updates.
 Thank you so much for reading, and till next time!

 - In a medium saucepan, add sake and bring it to a boil over medium high heat.
 Let the alcohol evaporate for a few seconds.

 - Add mirin and soy sauce.

 - Turn off the heat and set aside until cool down.

 - Pass the mixture through a fine sieve and now Mentsuyu is ready to use.

-- Save the drained katsuobushi and kombu to make homemade Furikake (rice seasoning).
+- Use the leftover katsuobushi and kombu to make homemade Furikake (rice seasoning).
 Click here for the recipe.
 You don't have time now?
 Save the drained katsuobushi and kombu in the freezer until you're ready to make.

 You can store in the refrigerator up to a month.